huggingface/datasets/docs/source/quickstart.rst

 What's next?
 ------------

 This completes the basic steps of loading a dataset to train a model.
-You loaded and processed the MRPC dataset to fine-tune BERT to determine whether sentence pairs have the same meaning. 🤗
+You loaded and processed the MRPC dataset to fine-tune BERT to determine whether sentence pairs have the same meaning.

-For your next steps, take a look at our how-to guides and learn how to solve a specific task you may have (e.g. load a dataset offline, add a dataset to the Hub, change the name of a column).
+For your next steps, take a look at our :doc:`How-to guides <./how_to>` and learn how to achieve a specific task (e.g. load a dataset offline, add a dataset to the Hub, change the name of a column).
+To deepen your knowledge of 🤗 Datasets, read our :doc:`Conceptual Guides <./about_arrow>`.